Hannibal and the Punic Wars

 The First Punic war lasted for 20 years.
 Neither side won.
-Carthage could not beat Rome's army, but Rome could not beat Carthage's Navy.
-The war causes many deaths and lots of destruction.
-The First Punic war ended when Carthage decided to end the fighting by giving Rome one of the three islands.
+Carthage could not beat Rome's army, but Rome could not beat Carthage's navy.
+The war caused many deaths and lots of destruction.
+The Romans caught a break when the captured an enemy ship, stuck at low tide.
+The Romans were great builders.
+They set about immediately copying the ship until they had quite a few seaworthy.
+Still, they could not beat Carthage's navy.
+But they could keep the war going on land as well as se.
+The First Punic war ended when Carthage decided to end the fighting by giving Rome one of the three islands they wanted.

 At the end of the First Punic war, Carthage's decided to expand into Iberia (Spain).
 They sent their best army with their best general Hamilcar.
 Hamilcar took along his oldest son Hannibal to help him.
 Carthage was doing really well in Iberia when Hamilcar got sick and died.
 The Carthaginians wondered what to do.
 The army had no such worries.
 By popular acclaim, they made Hannibal their General.

-Carthage wanted to conquer all of Iberia and Hannibal set about doing just that.
+Second Punic War: Carthage wanted to conquer all of Iberia and Hannibal set about doing just that.
 Unfortunately, some of the cities in Iberia were allies of Rome.
-When Hannibal attacked one of these cities Rome saw the excuse they needed, so they declared war on Carthage.
-But they did not go after Hannibal in Iberia.
+When Hannibal attacked one of these cities Rome used this as an excuse to declare war Carthage.
+Rome was to rule northern Africa and Carthage was in their way.
+But Rome did not go after Hannibal in Iberia.
 They sent their main army to attack Carthage.
 Hannibal knew he had to do something to prevent the Romans from conquering Carthage, but what?
 He was in Iberia with his army.
 Rome was safe on the other side of the Alps, which were a very tall and steep set of mountains.
 Hannibal didn't let that stop him.

 Because of his losses as he crossed the Alps, Hannibal's army was not strong enough to attack the city of Rome.
-So Hannibal attacked other cities and towns throughout the Italian peninsula.
+Instead, Hannibal attacked other cities and towns throughout the Italian peninsula.
 Hannibal and his army spent 15 years on the Italian peninsula fighting against the Roman legions.
 Rome was worried and afraid.
 They had to keep a large army near Rome to protect against Hannibal so they could never get enough troops out to catch him.
 Rome settled on a new strategy.
 Once again, they sent their army to attack Carthage itself.

 The leaders of Carthage panicked and called Hannibal and his army home.
 Before Hannibal could return, the Roman army had Carthage surrounded.
 The leaders of Carthage surrendered.
 Carthage agreed to limit the size of its army and navy, to pay tribute to Rome, and to leave Spain and Italy.
 When Hannibal got back, Carthage reneged on the deal.
 Rome sent back its army and finally defeated Hannibal's forces.
-They did not manage to catch Hannibal himself, but they made Carthage shrink its army and navy even more, and pay even more tribute.
+They did not manage to catch Hannibal himself, but they made Carthage shrink both its army and navy even more, and pay even more tribute.

-The war was over.
-But the Romans were still after Hannibal.
+The war was over, but the Romans were still after Hannibal.
 Hannibal led his troops back to Spain and continued fighting against Rome.

-Third Punic War.
-While Rome was busy at other tasks and in other parts of the world, the city of Carthage was growing strong again.
+Third Punic War: While Rome was busy at other tasks and in other parts of the world, the city of Carthage was growing strong again.
 Soon Carthage felt strong enough to fight Rome.
 The third Punic war started.
 The Romans and Carthage fought for several years but Rome was too strong.
 The Romans defeated Carthage again.
-But this time Rome had had enough.
+This time Rome had had enough.
 They rounded up all the people of Carthage and sold them into slavery.
 They tore down every building in the city, then spread salt over all the farms and fields around where Carthage had been.
 Thus the land was no good for growing food.
 There was no longer a city of Carthage.